 Obscuring Voice Jamming (OVJ).
 Human hearing is very sensitive and hard to be jammed.
-OVJ takes a two-fold strategy: first, users' own distorted speech records are collected (Speech Record Collection), restored (Device Distortion Compensation) and used to generate jamming noises with a very similar frequency spectrum as user voices; second, multiple speech records are randomly selected and mixed (Random)

-Voice Mixing) to further confuse the semantic meanings of user voices.
+OVJ takes a two-fold strategy: first, users' own distorted speech records are collected (Speech Record Collection), restored (Device Distortion Compensation) and used to generate jamming noises with a very similar frequency spectrum as user voices; second, multiple speech records are randomly selected and mixed (Random Voice Mixing) to further confuse the semantic meanings of user voices.
+To provide better jamming effects and mitigate the side-effect of environmental pollution, Wideband Acoustic Beamforming can be conducted on devices with multiple speaker.

 Jamming Noise Self-cancellation (JNS).
 Jamming noise not only confuses attackers but also interferes with user voices.
 Though the generated jamming noise is known to the device, the timing and the contents of user voices and the time-varying channel between speakers and the microphone are unknown, making jamming noise self-cancellation very challenging.
 To tackle this challenge, JNS first conducts cross-correlation to align the generated jamming noise with the recorded sound (Jamming Signal Alignment).
 It then uses the beginning two-second window as a preamble to roughly estimate the speaker-to-microphone channel (Coarse Channel Estimation) and obtains the durations of user voices in the recorded sound (User Voice Segmentation).
-Given the separated noise segments, Adaptive Channel Estimation is conducted on each segment to continuously track the time-varying channel.
+Given the separated noise segments, Adaptive Channel Estimation is conducted on each segment to continuously track the timevarying channel.
 With most up-to-date channel estimate, jamming noise is eliminated from user voice segments (Jamming Noise Filtering).
 Finally, JNS conducts Residual Noise Attenuation to further remove residual noise due to channel estimate errors.